Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 }
 ```

-We assume you straightened out your gradle version above.
-Let's initialize our DHF project.
+You can then initialize your DHF project.

 {% include ostabs.html linux="./gradlew hubInit" windows="gradlew.bat hubInit" %}